 (n) the circumstances under which the terms of the resulting distribution access agreement would require renegotiation; and

-(o) the amount of any capital contributions under regulation 12 and the manner in which and the time at which the capital contribution must be paid to Western Power.
+(o) the amount of any capital contributions under regulation 12 and the manner in which and the time at which the capital contribution must be paid to the corporation.

-[Schedule 3 amended in Gazette 31 Dec 1998 p.7403.]
+[Schedule 3 amended in Gazette 31 Dec 1998 p.7403; 31 Mar 2006 p.
+1316.]

 Schedule 4 — Loss factor formula